jessesadler/debkeepr/README.md

 #> # Bases: 20s 12d
 ```

-Both classes allow the user to define the solidus and denarius units of
+Both types allow the user to define the solidus and denarius units of
 values, enabling integration of currencies that do not use the
 standardized bases of 20 shillings to the pound and 12 pence to the
 shilling.
 An example of non-standard [money of